 These often confusing and outdated regulations make it harder for mom-and-pop stores and other entrepreneurs to open, grow, and adapt in New York City.

-City of Economic Opportunity would support businesses and job growth by ensuring a wider range of businesses can use existing commercial space.
+City of Yes for Economic Opportunity would support businesses and job growth by ensuring a wider range of businesses can use existing commercial space.
 The proposal would make sure that our zoning is flexible enough for empty storefronts to be activated by businesses that serve our neighborhoods.

 Please email EconomicOpportunity@planning.nyc.gov with questions or comments.